microsoft/AirSim/docs/px4_sitl.md

     INFO  [ecl/EKF] EKF commencing GPS fusion
     ```

-    If you do not see these messages then check your UDP port settings.
+    If you do not see these messages then check your port settings.

 7. You should also be able to use QGroundControl with SITL mode.
 Make sure
-there is now Pixhawk hardware plugged in, otherwise QGroundControl will choose
+there is no Pixhawk hardware plugged in, otherwise QGroundControl will choose
 to use that instead.
-Note that as we don't have physical board, RC cannot be connected directly to it.
-So the alternatives are either use XBox 360 Controller or connect your RC using USB (for example, in case of FrSky Taranis X9D Plus) or using trainer USB cable to PC.
-This makes your RC look like joystick.
+Note that as we don't have a physical board, an RC cannot be connected directly to it.
+So the alternatives are either use XBox 360 Controller or connect your RC using USB (for example, in case of FrSky Taranis X9D Plus) or using trainer USB cable to your PC.
+This makes your RC look like a joystick.
 You will need to do extra set up in QGroundControl to use virtual joystick for RC control.
-You do not need to do this unless you plan to
+You do not need to do this unless you plan to fly a drone manually in AirSim.
+Autonomous flight using the Python
-fly a drone manually in AirSim.
+API does not require RC, see `No Remote Control` below.

 ## Setting GPS origin